 How to Plan a Thematic Unit

 When planning thematic units, teachers integrate literacy, science, social studies, math, music, and art all around the thematic topic.
 The children’s culture and environment should be taken into consideration since in the preschool years sharing experiences and participating in shared experiences is an important part of learning.
-Ideas may arise from the children’s natural curiosity about a subject, such as dinosaurs or the weather, or themes can be created around topics of discussion that naturally arise in the classroom, such as pets, families or the five senses.
+Ideas may arise from the children’s natural curiosity about a subject, such as dinosaurs or the weather, or themes can be created around topics of discussion that naturally arise in the classroom, such as pets, families, or the five senses.

-An Example of a Thematic Unit
+An Example of Preschool Education Themes Unit

 This is a basic outline of what a thematic unit about plants might include: